-In her much talked about the book, Lean In, Sheryl Sandberg wrote: “Conditions for all women will improve when there are more women in leadership roles giving a strong and powerful voice to their needs and concerns.”
+In her talked-about book, Lean In, Sheryl Sandberg wrote: “Conditions for all women will improve when there are more women in leadership roles giving a strong and powerful voice to their needs and concerns.”

-Phogat sisters caused a stir by winning medals in wrestling, a sport that had been restricted to men till a few years ago.
+Phogat sisters caused a stir by winning medals in wrestling, a sport that was restricted to men till a few years ago.
 Mahavir Phogat, their father, got a lot of flak from his village and community for his decision to train his daughters to be wrestlers.
 Other examples: Smriti Mandhana hit the headlines for becoming the Best Women International Cricketer.
-It has never been easy for women to excel in sports without being criticized.
-Please take a look at the women cricket team of any country; they are not famous as compared to the men’s cricket world.
-Still, we have many examples that turned a deaf ear to the negative criticism like Olympic boxer Mary Kom and Rani Rampal, who is considered one of the best hockey players in the world.
+It is never easy for women to excel in sports without being criticized.
+Please take a look at the women’s cricket teams of any country; they are not famous as compared to the men’s cricket world.

 Field of Science

-Globally, it has been thought that women do not have the necessary qualities to be good scientists.
-That is drastically changing with women scientists doing phenomenal work world over.
+Globally, it is always considered that women do not have the necessary qualities to be good scientists.
+That is drastically changing with women scientists doing phenomenal work the world over.
 Take, for instance, India’s “Rocket Women” who took India into space with the Chandraayan-2 mission.
-Apart from this, several Indian women have made history in the field of science: Kalpana Chawla, Dr Indira Hinduja, Dr Aditi Pant, to name a few.
+Apart from this, several Indian women have made history in the field of science: Kalpana Chawla, Dr. Indira Hinduja, Dr. Aditi Pant, to name a few.
 Women have been successful in the medical industry.
-They are successful doctors, surgeons, paediatricians, and many more.
+They are successful doctors, surgeons, pediatricians, and many more.

 Although still heavily dominated by men, the field of documentary and commercial filmmaking is seeing more women behind the camera.
 The issue of a few women getting recognition as filmmakers is a global one.
-Recently Hollywood actress Natalie Portman showed her protest for women directors who weren’t nominated for an Academy Award by wearing a dress with their names on it.
 That said, there are women like Gauri Shinde, Mira Nair, Zoya Akhtar, Meghna Gulzar, etc. bringing about a change.